 The value of having a cast iron camp oven is that it heats up slower and holds heat longer making them ideal for baking.
 Whereas, steel options transfer heat much quicker making them a little trickier to manage.
 In saying that, steel is much more robust and can withstand being dropped without shattering.
 They are also much lighter to carry, often coming in at half the weight of cast iron ovens.

 The humble, yet versatile camping oven is a must-have for those who love a good stew or roast.
 Image: Ben Trewren

-Similar to camp ovens in that they are made from cast iron, jaffle irons are basically two concave plates that are hinged and connected to a metal rod, allowing you to create simple but easy campfire meals.
+Similar to camp ovens in that they are made from cast iron, jaffle irons are basically two concave plates that are hinged and connected to a metal rod.
+This allows you to create simple but easy campfire meals.
 Typically, bread is used to line the plates of the jaffle iron and then the choice of what’s cooked inside is up to you and your imagination!

 Once loaded with food, you close the plates shut, lock them off and then use the metal rod to dangle the jaffle iron over the fire.
-Like with camp ovens, having hot coals provides more consistent heat, however, it’s not as precise as baking so experimentation here is worthwhile.
+Like with camp ovens, having hot coals provides more consistent heat.
+However, it’s not as precise so experimentation here is worthwhile.
 Just don’t forget to rotate every now and again to ensure both sides cook consistently.